mattdesl/module-best-practices/README.md

 ## task running

 If you have a build task (like [UMD](https://github.com/umdjs/umd) or a test runner) it is better to keep this small and light by just adding it to your `npm scripts`.
-For these simple tasks, gulp/grunt is often overkill and increases the bloat and install time of your module.
+For these simple tasks, you might find gulp/grunt to be overkill.

 In `package.json`: